derailed-dash/demo-lz-docs/content/epam-lz/overview.md

 - A lack of visibility of what has been deployed (leading to further “cloud sprawl” and shadow IT).
 - A lack of common access control.

-ECP wraps these standard Google Cloud services with:
+LZiiB wraps these standard Google Cloud services with:

 - A **landing zone** and **(Google) project factory**, providing a repeatable and consistent way to deploy cloud services, using standardised tools, monitoring, preferred patterns, and repeatable infrastructure-as-code.
 - Default **security policies**, to meet the enterprise needs of EPAM.